Understanding Funeral Costs: How To Save Money On Funeral Expenses

 Translating Funeral Home Jargon

-Like many industries, the funeral business has its own jargon, words and phrases which often confuse consumers.
+Like many industries, funeral business jargon includes words and phrases that often confuse consumers.

 The end-of-life planning website Cake explains a few of them to help you as you read the GPL.
 For example: